stevepurdie/saap-docs/content/legal-documents/gtc.md

 1. Data Protection and Security Measures

-    1. STAKATER agrees to a data processing agreement with the Customer
+    1. STAKATER agrees to a data processing agreement with the Customer.

     1. STAKATER processes Customer personal data in accordance with the applicable data protection law.
 STAKATER collects, stores and processes only data that is required for the provision of the Services, for the handling and maintenance of Customer relations, for ensuring a high quality of service, for the improvement of existing and development of new products, for the security of operations and infrastructure, and for invoicing.